Srikanth8508/Databricks/Delta_sharing.md

 ---

 ## Purpose
-- Grants access to shared tables
+- Grants data access
-- Enables recipient data consumption
+- Enables recipient queries

 ---

-# 6. Generate Activation Link
+# 8. Generate Activation Link

 ## Description
-Generates recipient activation details including activation URL and access token.
+Generates recipient activation details such as activation URL and token.

 Recipients use this information to activate secure sharing access.